009shanshukla/spoj_problem_scrapper/README.md

 # spoj_problem_scrapper
-Self Mini Project on web scrapping
+Self Mini Project on web scrapping and crawling

-spoj_problem_scrapper is a multithreaded Python Tool which crawls the whole spoj.com website and scrap problem body from the site and save them onto text file(problem.txt).
+It is a multithreaded Python tool which is used to save problems onto text file from spoj.com.
+Basically it crawls the whole website (links are only visited once) and scrap the whole problem body using Beautiful Soup library and save them onto a text file.

 Data searching, Data harvesting and data analytics are done as a seperate program.
 Multithreading makes program fast as it can crawl more links at a time and using set to store problem text and then save onto text, increases running time as it does not require to open text file each time.